wombleton/gitlaw-nz/acts/N/Nelson Waterworks Act 1863.md

 ##### 20 Water not to be used for working machinery without consent of Superintendent

-*   No water to be supplied under the powers of this Act shall be used as a water power for the purpose of working any machinery without authority in writing from the Superintendent for that purpose: AND it shall be lawful for the Superintendent to charge such sum of money by way of rate for the use of water for such purposes as he shall think fit: AND any person who shall use any water so to be supplied as aforesaid for any such purpose without such authority first had and obtained, shall forfeit and pay for every day the water shall be so used, any sum not exceeding $40, and it shall be lawful for the Superintendent to stop the supply of water to such person.
+*   No water to be supplied under the powers of this Act shall be used as a water power for the purpose of working any machinery without authority in writing from the Superintendent for that purpose: And it shall be lawful for the Superintendent to charge such sum of money by way of rate for the use of water for such purposes as he shall think fit: And any person who shall use any water so to be supplied as aforesaid for any such purpose without such authority first had and obtained, shall forfeit and pay for every day the water shall be so used, any sum not exceeding $40, and it shall be lawful for the Superintendent to stop the supply of water to such person.

 ##### 21 Superintendent may supply water for other purposes